Strawberry Aperol Spritz

 The spritz cocktail evolved over time.
 Sparkling water came to replace still water, and eventually spritz cocktails started being made with sparkling Italian wine (prosecco).

-That begs the question, when did Aperol spritz become so popular?
-Well, the Aperol aperitif was created in 1919 by the brothers Luigi and Silvio Barbieri.
+The Aperol aperitif was created in 1919 by the brothers Luigi and Silvio Barbieri.
 It wasn’t until the 1950’s, however, that the Aperol spritz was born.

-The Aperol spritz was created as an aperitif, a drink that’s lower in alcohol that’s intended to stimulate the appetite.
+It was created as an aperitif, a drink that’s lower in alcohol that’s intended to stimulate the appetite.
 It took off immediately in Italy, but the Aperol craze didn’t hit the US until the early 2000’s.

 After the Barbieri brothers’ liquor company was acquired by the Campari Group, a huge marketing campaign was launched in the US to popularize the refreshing cocktail — and subsequently increase sales of its main ingredient, Aperol.

-- Large jar (I used a half-gallon mason jar) — You’ll need a large enough container for making the strawberry-infused Aperol.
+- Large jar — You’ll need a large enough container for making the strawberry-infused Aperol.
+I used a half-gallon mason jar

 - Jigger — For measuring out the ingredients.